Microsoft outage causes widespread airline disruptions and cancellations. Here's what to know.

 Delta Air Lines

 At about 7:50 a.m.
 Eastern Time, Delta said it resumed some flights after an airline-wide pause earlier on Friday morning due to the Microsoft outage.
-Delta had canceled about 450 U.S. flights as of 10 a.m., FlightAware data shows.
+Delta had canceled more than 1,000 U.S. flights as of 9 p.m., FlightAware data shows.

 "We are working to resolve the issue as quickly as possible to resume operations," Delta said in its statement.